LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Results from Ydata profile reiterate
 1. - 432 missing cells.
-2. - 10 Categorical Variable types: Northwest Territories, Nunavut, Outside Canada, Yukon, Prince Edward Island,  Other Offices, Newfoundland and Labrador; the values on the variables were '0' and NaN
+2. - 10 Categorical Variable types: Northwest Territories, Nunavut, Outside Canada, Yukon, Prince Edward Island,  Other Offices, Newfoundland and Labrador; the values on the variables were '0' and 'NaN'
 3. - 45 Numeric variable types were:
        - Highly positively correlated i.e. the variables have a strong relationship with each other.
        - Positively Skewed Data Distribution: